 There once was a girl who knew she could abound in anything she wanted to in life.
 She had a husband, two children, and big plans for the future of her family.
 With her husband, they would build a business that would get them financially free.
 A legacy they could leave for their children.
 A life that would supply anything that they desired especially their passion to help those in need.
 This endeavor was not about getting rich, but was about helping people, influence, and the opportunities they would have to bring people to the knowledge of the truth.
 Everything was going as planned.
 The business was growing.
 They were being so successful and were connecting with so many people to share God’s word.

-At the same time, this woman was a few years into homeschooling her children.
+At the same time, this girl was a few years into homeschooling her children.
 She knew she would push her children to excellence not only in their schoolwork but through all of the future extra curricular activities they would be involved in.
 She was free to run and play with them at any time.
 She had the energy and the clear mind to do whatever they needed and wanted from her.
 She could be the mother she had always imagined.

 Each morning she would wake up, read a chapter in the bible, pray, and listen to some motivating speech or book while she ran on the treadmill.
 Her appetite was nourished with healthy foods, though she did have some underlying digestive problems.
 Her days revolved around activities that were planned specific to what would advance her vision for the future.